PawelAdamWawrzyniak/EmailPasswordValidation/Readme.md

    - no requirements characters before .
 So I should assume that email test@.com is valid.
 In reality there is not such domain therefore there is no test for such cases.
+   - I should delegate validation of password to separate class if I want to cover solid principles.